Endermanbugzjfc/projekt-TAB/README.md

 # projekt-TAB
 ### What is this
 This is a repository for a construction shop website.
-This was created for our databese classes on the university
+This was created for our database classes on the university

 ### Technologies
 - On the backend there is Java with the Spring framework